BiDAlab/HuMIdb/README.md

   + COLUMN 5: represents the chanel.

   + COLUMN 6: represents the frequency.

++ micro.3gp files: audio data.

++ Touch gesture files (swipe.csv, f_X_touch.csv, scroll_X_touch.csv, and touch_touch.csv):

+  + COLUMN 1: represents the timestamp in miliseconds.

+  + COLUMN 2: represents the orientation (portrait= 1, landscape= 0).

+  + COLUMN 3: represents the x coordinate data.

+  + COLUMN 4: represents the y coordinate data.

+  + COLUMN 5: represents the pressure.

+  + COLUMN 6: represents the action (finger_down= 0, movement= 2, finger_up= 1).

++ sensor_grav.csv files:

+  + COLUMN 1: represents the timestamp in miliseconds.

+  + COLUMN 2: represents the orientation (portrait= 1, landscape= 0).

+  + COLUMN 3: represents the gravity data.

++ sensor_gyro.csv files:

+  + COLUMN 1: represents the timestamp in miliseconds.

+  + COLUMN 2: represents the orientation (portrait= 1, landscape= 0).

+  + COLUMN 3: represents the x axis data of the gyroscope.

+  + COLUMN 4: represents the y acis data of the gyroscope.

+  + COLUMN 5: represents the z axis data of the gyroscope.

++ sensor_humd.csv files:

+  + COLUMN 1: represents the timestamp in miliseconds.

+  + COLUMN 2: represents the orientation (portrait= 1, landscape= 0).

+  + COLUMN 3: represents the humidity data.

++ sensor_lacc.csv files:

+  + COLUMN 1: represents the timestamp in miliseconds.

+  + COLUMN 2: represents the orientation (portrait= 1, landscape= 0).

+  + COLUMN 3: represents the x axis data of the linear accelerometer.

+  + COLUMN 4: represents the y acis data of the linear accelerometer.

+  + COLUMN 5: represents the z axis data of the linear accelerometer.

++ sensor_ligh.csv files:

+  + COLUMN 1: represents the timestamp in miliseconds.

+  + COLUMN 2: represents the orientation (portrait= 1, landscape= 0).

+  + COLUMN 3: represents the light level data.

++ sensor_magn.csv files:

+  + COLUMN 1: represents the timestamp in miliseconds.

+  + COLUMN 2: represents the orientation (portrait= 1, landscape= 0).

+  + COLUMN 3: represents the x axis data of the magnetometer.

+  + COLUMN 4: represents the y acis data of the magnetometer.

+  + COLUMN 5: represents the z axis data of the magnetometer.

++ sensor_nacc.csv files:

+  + COLUMN 1: represents the timestamp in miliseconds.

+  + COLUMN 2: represents the orientation (portrait= 1, landscape= 0).

+  + COLUMN 3: represents the x axis data of the accelerometer.

+  + COLUMN 4: represents the y acis data of the accelerometer.

+  + COLUMN 5: represents the z axis data of the accelerometer.

++ sensor_prox.csv files:

+  + COLUMN 1: represents the timestamp in miliseconds.

+  + COLUMN 2: represents the orientation (portrait= 1, landscape= 0).

+  + COLUMN 3: represents the proximity level data.

++ sensor_temp.csv files:

+  + COLUMN 1: represents the timestamp in miliseconds.

+  + COLUMN 2: represents the orientation (portrait= 1, landscape= 0).

+  + COLUMN 3: represents the temperature data.
 #### REFERENCES
 For further information on the benchmark and on different applications where it has been used, we refer the reader to (all these articles are publicly available in the [publications](http://atvs.ii.uam.es/atvs/listpublications.do) section of the BiDA group webpage).